apicollective/apibuilder-cli/README.md

 Supported settings include:

   - code.create.directories: Defaults to false.
-If true, when you run `apidoc update`, we will create the subdirectories as specified by the code generator.
+If true, when you run `apibuilder update`, we will create the subdirectories as specified by the code generator.